 DLI accepts students from different language backgrounds to ensure language learning is efficient and subject content learning is successful.
 HKIS adopts simplified Chinese in DLI.

-No, Chinese language proficiency is not required to enter the DLI program in R1.
+Chinese language proficiency is not required to enter the DLI program in R1.

 The reasons are: